-Program Phase Activities Details Responsible Agency Program/subproject Leaflets containing information PMU SPO and PIU - information dissemination; on the Program and subproject safeguard and safety officer Disclosure of proposed to be prepared.
+Program Phase Responsible Agency Activities Program/subproject Details Leaflets containing information PMU SPO and PIU - information dissemination; on the Program and subproject safeguard and safety officer Disclosure of proposed to be prepared.
 (SSO). land acquisition Public notice issued in local Notice will be issued from the newspapers (and disclosed on district collector's office.
 PMU/PIU websites) including PMU SPO and PIU ASO to survey numbers and names of disclose on the web. titleholders for land to be acquired concurrent with consultation with titleholders.
-Stakeholder consultations Further consultations with CMSC and CAPPC Stakeholder consultations affected titleholders and households.
+Stakeholder consultations Further consultations with CMSC and CAPPC Stakeholder consultations affected titleholders and CIVISC and CAFFC households.
 Consultations with non-titled affected persons and other stakeholders during subproject scoping.
 Resettlement Disclosure of cut-off date For permanent land acquisition PIU with support from CMSC, Plan as per the RFCTLARRA, 2013 social and gender Preparation while for temporary impacts by professional and its fie Phase PIU. support staff, and CAPPC SIA surveys Surveys to be conducted.
-PIU through CMSC field Summary resettlement support staff (Social) to framework to be disclosed in conduct surveys. local language though printed CMSC to disclose materials to affected persons resettlement framework to particularly those who are stakeholders (including vulnerable and other making it available in stakeholders.
-PMU/PIU offices and government agency offices) PMU/PIU to disclose on the Formulating Conducting stakeholder web.
-Formulating compensation and Conducting stakeholder consultations particularly PMCBCs social and gender profession under the resettlement assistance affected persons in and guidance of PMU/CAPPC. measures reflecting issues raised in guidance of 1 MO/CALLC. medsures revised resettlement plan.
-Disclosure of final Provision of resettlement plans PMU/PIU to disclose on the entitlements and to all stakeholders particularly web. rehabilitation packages affected persons.
-Conducting CMSC and CAPPC/ 1 5 consultations and distributing local language versions of the summary resettlement plan.
+PIU through CMSC field Summary resettlement support staff (Social) to framework to be disclosed in conduct surveys. local language though printed materials to affected persons CMSC to disclose particularly those who are resettlement framework to stakeholders (including vulnerable and other making it available in stakeholders.
+PMU/PIU offices and Station orders. government agency offices) PMU/PIU to disclose on the web.
+Formulating Conducting stakeholder PMCBCs social and gender compensation and consultations particularly profession under the resettlement assistance affected persons in and guidance of PMU/CAPPC. measures reflecting issues raised in B: 1 (6) revised resettlement plan.
+DMILIDILLA III III III Disclosure of final Provision of resettlement plans PMU/PIU to disclose on the entitlements and to all stakeholders particularly web. rehabilitation packages affected persons.
+Conducting consultations and distributing CMSC and CAPPC/ local language versions of the summary resettlement plan.
 Resettlement Disclosure of resettlement Review and approval of PMU to provide ADB with Plan plan resettlement plan by executing resettlement plan for review Implementation agency. and approval.
 Stage Review and approval of PMU SPO to disclose on the resettlement plan by ADB. web.
 Web disclosure of the resettlement plan.
-Consultations with offerted Consultation with affected Consultations with affected CAPPC/ CMSC, PIU/PMU persons during persons. and external agency. resettlement plan implementation tant safeguard officer CAPPC - (1
+Consultation with affected Consultations with affected CAPPC/ CMSC, PIU/PMU persons during persons. and external agency. resettlement plan F 3.
+33.13. and ontollial agolloy. implementation